Top 18 Signature Dining Restaurants at Disney World

 For incredible views of the Magic Kingdom fireworks outside the park, there’s no better place than California Grill at the Disney Contemporary Resort.
 Nestled on the 15th floor of the iconic Disney World resort, California Grill boasts panoramic views of the Magic Kingdom and delicious California-style cooking.
 If you can’t get a reservation here during the show, the attached California Grill Lounge is an equally lovely place to take in the sights and nosh on hand-rolled sushi.

 Best for Character Dining (and Breakfast!)

 That’s right, this next signature restaurant isn’t just our pick for the best fine dining Disney character experience, but it also dishes up some tasty breakfast.
-Topolino’s Terrace – Flavors of the Riviera at Disney’s Riviera Resort is a rooftop restaurant home to Breakfast à la Art with Mickey & Friends in the morning and elevated French and Italian-inspired eats in the evening.
+Topolino’s Terrace – Flavors of the Riviera at Disney’s Riviera Resort is a rooftop restaurant home to Breakfast à la Art with Mickey & Friends in the morning and elevated French and Italian-inspired eats in the evening (no characters at dinner).
 One of our favorite Disney character meals, Breakfast à la Art features fancy AM favorites and visits from Mickey, Minnie and their pals all decked out in their artsy finery.

 Best for a Disney Date Night